Pet3r1512/DevIniter/README.md

 ## Getting Started

-Deviniter provides a range of lightning-fast starter templates to help jumpstart your development journey.
+<strong>DevIniter</strong> provides a range of lightning-fast starter templates to help jumpstart your development journey.

 ### Prerequisites